haskell/haskell-language-server/docs/troubleshooting.md

 Due to how Template Haskell code is evaluated at compile time and some limitations in the interaction between HLS and GHC, the loading of modules using TH can be problematic.

-The errors thrown usually are related with linking and usually makes HLS crash: `Segmentation fault`, `GHC runtime linker: fatal error`, etc
+The errors thrown are usually related to linking and usually make HLS crash: `Segmentation fault`, `GHC runtime linker: fatal error`, etc

 A workaround which have helped in some cases is compile HLS from source with the ghc option `-dynamic` enabled, like the previous issue.